lineojcd/Multi-Agent-RL-for-the-Wolf-Sheep-Game/README.md

 For each of these algorithms, you need to determine features of the game state that you use to classify the game state.
 For example, these feature can include how close a piece of grass is for a sheep-move, or where the sheep is for a wolf-move.
 You parse the field into a feature vector your algorithm can use as input.

 ### Deep Learning player
-Due to the limited computing power, we preprocess the input data (a 15x19 matrix) into a 1-D vector with
+Due to the limited computing power, we preprocess the input data (a 15x19 matrix) into a 1-D vector with the following features below:
 - sheepfencing: Is my sheep blocking the enemy sheep as the fence?
 - stuckableSheep: Is my sheep stucking the enemy sheep to assit my wolf?
 - stayable: Is my sheep better staying at current spot?